 Yes, God in the flesh spent His first night sleeping in a feeding trough and His last night washing the dirty feet of 12 grown men.
 That’s just who He was and how He lived His life.
 Not only should that deepen our love and appreciation for Him—but it should also motivate us to live the same way (Matthew 23:12; Romans 12:16; Philippians 2:5).

 Some time after Jesus’ birth, an angel warned Joseph to temporarily relocate his family to Egypt.
 This was to keep the young Christ safe from King Herod, who was trying to find and kill Him (Matthew 2:13).

 Joseph heeded the warning and hastily fled with his family to Egypt.
 Egypt was a safe place since it was outside Herod’s jurisdiction, was well-secured by Rome, and had a large Jewish community they could blend in with.
 The family lived in Egypt until after Herod’s death.
 They may have been there a few months or perhaps even a year or two.

-Joseph then settled his family in the Galilean town of Nazareth (verse 23).
+Joseph then settled his family in the Galilean town of Nazareth (Luke 2:23).
 Many in the region viewed Nazarenes as backward and uneducated, and at times, some even questioned Jesus’ legitimacy because of His hometown (John 1:46; 7:41, 52).
 As an aside, we should all avoid judging anyone for where he or she came from.

 Joseph’s actions—heeding the angel and moving his family to avoid danger—provide an important lesson in obedience and wisdom.
 Joseph humbly obeyed the warning God gave him through the angel.
 The angelic warning urged him to avoid danger.
 According to Proverbs 22:3, “A prudent man foresees evil and hides himself, but the simple pass on and are punished.”